 - The number of tasks done is greater than zero but less than total tasks.

 In the queue, notice that each job has a Tasks column.
 This value shows you the number of tasks done over the number of total tasks in the job (e.g. 9/32).
 The job is not complete until all tasks are done.
-The last three tasks are always processed by the master and can take longer than usual for large jobs (frame count and resolution).
+The last three tasks are always processed by the Manager and can take longer than usual for large jobs (frame count and resolution).
 Please wait until all tasks are done.

 How to fix it: